proverma/arrow/docs/arrow_cookbook/arrow_in-depth.rst

 After the test executes two files will be created under the location from which you executed Arrow; *report.xml* and *report.json*.

-Running multiple descriptors using 'arrow "**/*-descriptor.json" --report=true' , will create report.xml and report.json under directory structure where each descriptor files reside.
+Running multiple descriptors using ``'arrow "**/*-descriptor.json" --report=true'`` , will create report.xml and report.json under directory structure where each descriptor files reside.

-Hudson supports report globbing, so you can pass **/test-descriptor-report.xml, and it will pick up all your result files.
+Hudson supports report globbing, so you can pass ``**/test-descriptor-report.xml``, and it will pick up all your result files.

 report.xml sample
 .................